CondeNast/recipe_plugin/plugin/readme.txt

 Requires at least: 3.1
 Tested up to: 3.2
 Stable tag: 1.2
-Version: 1.2
+Version: 1.2.2

-Formats recipes so they are SEO-friendly and more likely to appear in Google’s Recipe View search.
+Formats recipes so they are SEO-friendly and more likely to appear in Google's Recipe View search.

 == Description ==

 Make your recipes SEO-friendly and more likely to appear in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
 No need to hand-code your recipes into the sophisticated hRecipe microformat when the ZipList Recipe Plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.

-As a bonus, the ZipList Recipe Plugin enables you to add a “Save Recipe” button to each recipe so that readers can add favorite recipes to a universal recipe box and shopping list directly from your site.
+As a bonus, the ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a universal recipe box and shopping list directly from your site.
 Each recipe they add includes a link back to your site so readers always go back to you for instructions.

-If you’re familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you’ll quickly note that the ZipList Recipe Plugin is an extension of this plugin.
+If you're familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you� will quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

 *Recipe Image Support:* Add images within the plugin to appear with your recipe.